 Dado has also been a Maggio Fellow for directing, She has received a Jeff Citation as well as an After Dark Award.
 In 2017 her production of Sam Shepard’s Simpatico will move to the McCarter Theater in Princeton New Jersey.
 She teaches often at DePaul University and UIC.
 Her performance collective is known as c a K e.
 Cake stands for Collections, Analysis, Kinesthesia, and Ensemble.

 Jaimelyn serves as facility's Marketing and Social Media Do-er, Webmaster and Communication Systems Technerd.
 This in addition to her work as an Actor, Producer, and Director.
 Chicago credits: TUTA, Bluebird Arts, Eclipse and Profiles.
 Regional: Utah Shakespeare Festival, Milwaukee Chamber Theatre, Riverfront Theatre Company, Little Sandwich Theatre.
-She is excited to be in support of such talented artists.
+She is grateful to be in support of such talented artists.

 Elliot Baker is a writer, actor and teaching artist who works between the cities of Chicago and London.
 As literary manager of Facility he uses an in-depth knowledge of audience response and playwriting nous to uncover and interrogate new work from emerging artists in both the Chicagoland area and worldwide.
 His play, The Silence That Follows, was produced by Facility at A Red Orchid Theatre in the Summer of 2016.
 His work has also been staged by The Stoop Feast (Chicago) and The Space (London).
 As an actor, Elliot has appeared in plays at A Red Orchid Theatre, Piccolo Theatre, and Coriolis Theatre.
 He holds a BFA from the University of Illinois at Chicago and an MFA from the Royal Central School of Speech and Drama.